Nonfarm Animal Caretakers

-In this career summary, you will find out what the job of An Animal Caretaker is about and what it is like.
+In this career summary, you will find out what the job of a Nonfarm Animal Caretaker is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Nonfarm Animal Caretakers feed, water, groom, bathe, exercise, or otherwise care for pets and other nonfarm animals, such as dogs, cats, ornamental fish or birds, zoo animals, and mice.
 Work in settings such as kennels, animal shelters, zoos, circuses, and aquariums.
 May keep records of feedings, treatments, and animals received or discharged.
 May clean, disinfect, and repair cages, pens, or fish tanks.

 Interested in becoming a Nonfarm Animal Caretaker?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.

 Studying for a standardized test for your college admissions?